CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 2. Changing jobs, running into spawn, disconnecting or suiciding to get out of a kidnap or mug is FailRP and is not allowed.

 3. When/if you are wanted by the police, you may only kill them if they are actively attempting to arrest or kill you.
-(Swinging Baton, Shooting Taser, Shooting you)
+(Handcuffing, Swinging Baton, Shooting Taser, Shooting you)

 4. In order to kill players who enter your base, a KOS line or sign is required.
 You must state what action will get them killed.
 (Ex.
 KOS if passed line, KOS if guns out)